-Keywords: clinical supervision, perceptions, pedagogical practices, school administrators
+Keywords: clinical supervision, perceptions, pedagogical practices, school administrators.

 Introduction

 Quality Early Childhood Care and Education (ECCE) play a crucial role in shaping children’s development and preparing them for lifelong learning.
 In Uganda, where the importance of Early Childhood Care and Education is increasingly getting recognized, there is a growing need to enhance the pedagogical practices of teachers in this field (Smith, 2020).
 Effective supervision of teachers has been identified as a key factor in improving teaching quality and learner outcomes (Jones & Johnson, 2018).
 While various forms of supervision exist, one approach that holds promise for enhancing teachers’ pedagogical practices is clinical supervision.